Unity-Technologies/com.unity.multiplayer.samples.coop/Documentation/Photon-Realtime/Readme.md

 ## Playing Boss Room with friends

 Once the setup is done, there are two ways you can actually test out is working, one way is to launch the Boss Room project via a packaged build or to use the Unity Editor, but do that with caution! (see more info above).
-With that being said, both ways almost the same in terms of how you host/join a session.
+With that being said, both ways are almost the same in terms of how you host/join a session.

 ---